CodeDress

 As you use CodeDress, you will want to manage your source code and model manually with standard tools like GIT or Subversion.
 MDriven saves the model in one of 2 different formats.
 The ecomdl format is built from multiple file types - all in XML and all constructed to be easy to diff and merge with source code tools.
 The modlr file format is ecomdl in a zip archive great for sending to someone for review etc.

-Requirements To Use Feature
+Requirements To Use This Feature

 • .NET Core and above